 4. Welcoming white

-I love this white timber fence mixed with the decorative concrete blocks.
-This suite a coastal home to a tee!
+Try white timber fence mixed with the decorative concrete blocks.
+This suite is a coastal home to a tee!

 The white wood is simple and classic whilst the design of the blocks create interest and add something a little different.
-I love that the gate has been finished off in the same white wood design as the fence which creates a very seamless design.
+The gate can be finished off in the same white wood design as the fence which creates a very seamless design.